kate395/rx-player/doc/api/videoThumbnailLoader.md

 - Exploiting the Media Source Extension API to make it invisible to user.

 The tool will need the loaded manifest to contain trickmode tracks.
-These kind of adaptation exists in MPEG-DASH and HLS, and contains lightweight video tracks, most of the time including one unique frame for each video segments.
+These kind of track exists in MPEG-DASH and HLS, and contains lightweight video tracks, most of the time including one unique frame for each video segments.
 As video segments from trickmode tracks may be quicker to load and easier to decode, they are preferred over standard video tracks for creating thumbnails.